 I’m an Associate Professor of Computer Science at Ontario Tech University in the Faculty of Science and Associate Dean of the School of Graduate and Postdoctoral Studies.
 During my time at Ontario Tech I’ve also served as both the Undergraduate and Graduate Program Director of Computer Science and I’ve been a member of the university’s Board of Governors.

 Prior to joining Ontario Tech, I completed my Ph.D. in the School of Computing at Queen’s University in 2007.
 My Ph.D. dissertation research focused on using program mutation to compare fault detection techniques for concurrent software.
 I also received a M.Sc. in Computer Science in 2002 from Queen’s University and a B.Sc.
 (Hons.) from Mount Allison University in Computer Science and Mathematics in 2000.

 curriculum vitae: [PDF]

-research keywords: software engineering, software quality assurance, testing and analysis, bug detection and repair, multicore software, concurrency, open source software, software visualization, human-centered software engineering, empirical software engineering, search-based software engineering.
+research keywords: software engineering, software quality assurance, testing and analysis, bug detection and repair, multicore software, concurrency, open source software, software visualization, human-centered software engineering, computer science education, search-based software engineering.